SeaHogs/tp/docs/UserGuide.md

 ## Patient Management
 * The system follows a modular way of saving data.
 First create a patient using the `add` command, then use specific commands to add specific information to the patient such as contact and medical information.
 If there is no need for the information, there is no need to add it but the creation of a patient in the database requires using the `add` command.
-* The NRIC of a patient is used to indentify the patient so patients can share names but not NRICs.
+* The NRIC of a patient is used to identify the patient so patients can share names but not NRICs.
 * The NRIC of a patient must be a valid NRIC.
-You may find more details about the structure in the wikipedia page [here](https://en.wikipedia.org/wiki/National_Registration_Identity_Card#Structure_of_the_NRIC_number/FIN) or check using this online tool [here](https://nric.biz/)
+You may find more details about the structure on the Wikipedia page [here](https://en.wikipedia.org/wiki/National_Registration_Identity_Card#Structure_of_the_NRIC_number/FIN) or check using this online tool [here](https://nric.biz/)

 ### Adding a patient : `add`